 The programmes are designed to promote confidence, independence, the acquisition of life skills and a real sense of community understanding and belonging.
 They focus on the individual young person and what they can achieve to improve their outcomes and prepare themselves for further transition.

 Mode of study:

-Life Skills is a course for young people with a range of learning difficulties who are likely to have high support needs on entry and will develop the skills to become more independent as they progress through the course.
-The course will prepare students for adulthood by enabling them to gain the maximum possible degree of independence in their daily lives.
-Key features of the course includes:
+This course for young people with a range of learning difficulties who are likely to have high support needs on entry, but who will be expected to become more independent as they progress through the course.
+It enables individuals to function meaningfully and as independently as possible by developing social skills, independence at home and in the community.

 Careers and Further Opportunities